hashicorp/terraform-provider-aws/website/docs/d/kms_public_key.html.markdown

 ## Argument Reference

+The following arguments are supported:

 * `key_id` - (Required) Key identifier which can be one of the following format:
     * Key ID.
-E.g: `1234abcd-12ab-34cd-56ef-1234567890ab`
+E.g - `1234abcd-12ab-34cd-56ef-1234567890ab`
     * Key ARN.
-E.g.: `arn:aws:kms:us-east-1:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab`
+E.g. - `arn:aws:kms:us-east-1:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab`
     * Alias name.
-E.g.: `alias/my-key`
+E.g. - `alias/my-key`
-    * Alias ARN: E.g.: `arn:aws:kms:us-east-1:111122223333:alias/my-key`
+    * Alias ARN - E.g. - `arn:aws:kms:us-east-1:111122223333:alias/my-key`
 * `grant_tokens` - (Optional) List of grant tokens

 ## Attributes Reference

-* `id`: The globally unique identifier for the key
+In addition to all arguments above, the following attributes are exported:

+* `arn` - Key ARN of the asymmetric CMK from which the public key was downloaded.
-* `customer_master_key_spec`: The type of the public key that was downloaded
+* `customer_master_key_spec` - Type of the public key that was downloaded.
-* `encryption_algorithms`: The encryption algorithms that AWS KMS supports for this key
+* `encryption_algorithms` - Encryption algorithms that AWS KMS supports for this key.
+Only set when the `key_usage` of the public key is `ENCRYPT_DECRYPT`.
+* `id` - Key ARN of the asymmetric CMK from which the public key was downloaded.
-* `key_usage`: The permitted use of the public key.
+* `key_usage` - Permitted use of the public key.
 Valid values are `ENCRYPT_DECRYPT` or `SIGN_VERIFY`
+* `public_key` - Exported public key.
+The value is a DER-encoded X.509 public key, also known as SubjectPublicKeyInfo (SPKI), as defined in [RFC 5280](https://tools.ietf.org/html/rfc5280).
+The value is Base64-encoded.
-* `signing_algorithms`: The signing algorithms that AWS KMS supports for this key
+* `signing_algorithms` - Signing algorithms that AWS KMS supports for this key.
+Only set when the `key_usage` of the public key is `SIGN_VERIFY`.
-* `public_key`: The exported public key in a DER-encoded X.509 string format